CKs-Technology-News/PrivacyTools/NOPE.md

 - [Kolor](https://app.kolor.social/) – Blockchain Social Media, uses Google Analytics.
 - [kvak](https://kvak.io/) – Not private enough and therefore not real benefit over already listed solutions.
 - [LibreCMC](https://librecmc.org/) – Missing documentation and semitransparent.
+- [Librarian](https://librarian.codeberg.page/) – Librarian is a free and open source front-end for the LBRY/Odysee video sharing network that is also self-hostable.
+It does not proxy video streams by default.
+Videos watched through Librarian will still make direct connections to Odysee's servers but some instances may enable proxying which would be detailed in the instance's privacy policy.
 - [Libregit](https://libregit.org/) – Outdated, slow etc.
 - [Lightning SHARE](https://github.com/chroline/lightning-share) – Open-source file sharing service.
 It uses [Firebase](https://crisp.chat/blog/why-you-should-never-use-firebase-realtime-database/).
 - [LineageOS](https://lineageos.org/) – A free and open-source operating system for various devices, based on the Android mobile platform.
 See [here](https://www.reddit.com/r/privacy/comments/cldrym/how_to_degoogle_lineageos_in_2019/) their Google statement.